Suman-Kumar5/Indian_tourism/README.md

-It is a landing for toursim company
+It is a landing page for a tourism company